jootten/A2C_Lunar_Lander/report.md

 ... **(screenshots of actor.py)**

 Back in the init() method of the coordinator, there is one more important step to talk about.
-The creation of the agents which will run on the environment in a  parallel manner. **(coordinator.py line 51-52)** The instantiation of the agents exhibits an anomaly: the keyword ".remote".
+The creation of the agents which will run on the environment in a  parallel manner. **(coordinator.py line 54-56)** The instantiation of the agents exhibits an anomaly: the keyword ".remote".
 This is necessary, because the agent class is declared as a Ray remote class, which has the following implications when instantiated:

 * Instantiation must be done with `Agent.remote()` instead of `Agent()` as seen in the screenshot
 * A worker process is started on a single thread of the GPU
 * An Agent object is instantiated on that worker
 * Methods of the Agent class called on multiple Agents can execute in parallel, but must be called with `agent_Instance.function.remote()`
 * Returns of a remote function call now return the task ID, the actual results can be obtained later when needed by calling `ray.get(task_ID)`
+* **(talk about the chief stuff)**

+Besides the Ray specific specialties, the agent class still has a normal init() method in which we want to have a short glance now:

+**(agent.py line 9-22)**

+Noteworthy here is the creation of the OpenAI Gym environment in which the agent will act (screenshot line 11) and the instantiation of the agent's memory (screenshot line 22).
+The memory is represented as an object of our Memory class.
+As exspected an object of this class is responsible for saving the observations an agent makes.
+This includes states visited, actions taken, rewards received, returns estimated and information about whether the current episode has finished or not.
+We will have a look at important methods of the Memory class when we are speaking about the agents executing actions and making observations.

 The rest of the coordinator's init() just deals with the preparation of the tensorboard in order to be able to inspect the training progress.
-Now that our coordinator is fully operational we can start the training by calling its train() method in the main.py **(main.py line 22)**
+Now that our coordinator is fully operational we can start the training by calling its train() method in the main.py **(main.py line 25-31)**
 This method is the heart of the coordinator and will be assisted by quite a lot of helper methods and also some other classes we did not talked about in detail yet.
 We will go through all of them and explain their use in the order they are needed in the train() method.

 possible structure in train():

+* **(coordinator.py line 70-73)**

- * step_parallel() only mlp part
+* head into step_parallel() only mlp part
+ * **(coordinator.py line 128-138)**
  * agent's observe():
+   *
    * return the current state, which is stored in `self.state`
    * if the previous episode was finished, reset the environment and return the initial state of the new episode instead